-“...This (Marketing Automation) will give you the opportunity to be far more personalized in your messaging strategy and offer valuable interactions to your users.”
+“...This (Marketing Automation) will give you the opportunity to be far more personalised in your messaging strategy and offer valuable interactions to your users.”
 Megan Dean, Yodel Mobile

-49% of users expect to see some degree of marketing personalization, therefore it is an essential part of marketing automation.
+49% of users expect to see some degree of marketing personalisation, therefore it is an essential part of marketing automation.
 If they are expecting it, don’t disappoint them.
-Whether it is personalized emails or push notifications, a marketing automation tool can facilitate this.
+Whether it is personalised emails or push notifications, a marketing automation tool can facilitate this.

 Marketing automation tools are the marketers new best friend.
 By reducing costs it allows more budget to be assigned to other marketing tasks.
 These tools also help to improve mobile app user experience by sending behavioural triggered emails or push notifications, automatically when users do certain things.